-This certificate program is designed to prepare public health workers, health professionals, journalists, and other communications professionals how to communicate health-related issues to the public directly or through the press.
-The certificate is offered jointly by the Graduate Program in Public Health and the School of Journalism.
+This certificate program is designed to prepare public health workers, health professionals, journalists, and other communications professionals to communicate health-related issues to the public directly or through the press.
+The certificate is offered jointly by the Program in Public Health and the School of Journalism.

 The 18-credit certificate will help graduates qualify for employment in academic settings, research facilities, public health organizations, or health care institutions.
 Graduates also may serve as health communication experts in media, consulting and public relations settings.
 Working professionals will gain communication skills that will enhance their skills and help them advance within their fields.

 - HPH 585 Introduction to Biostatistics & Epidemiology (4 credits)

 - HPH 500 Contemporary Issues in Public Health (2 credits)